jez/blog/source/_posts/2017-07-16-haskell-development-with-neovim.markdown

 - **Plugin**: [haskell-vim][haskell-vim][^neovimhaskell]

 Vim's default Haskell filetype plugin is pretty lack luster.
-Everything is blue, except for strings which are colored like comments and keywords which are colored like constants.
+Everything is blue, except for strings which are colored like comments, and keywords which are colored like constants.
 Indentation is wonky in some edge cases, and isn't configurable.

 This plugin corrects all that.
 It's the filetype plugin for Haskell that **should** ship with Vim.

-`haskell-vim` lets me configure certain parts of the indentation, too.
-This is important, because it lets me use my own personal style.
-I've included my settings at the end of this post.
+Not only does it come with saner defaults, it also comes with more config options, especially for indentation.
+This is important because it lets me tweak the automatic indentation to my own personal style.

+(Remember: all the config is at the end of the post.)

 ## Auto-formatting and Indentation